 The Doctor of Philosophy degree of the Jack D. Terry School of Church and Family Ministries began in 1924 and is one of the oldest and largest of its kind in the nation.
 Students may minor in women’s ministry as a part of the Ph.D. degree.
 This degree is designed specifically for the preparation of highly specialized and competent professionals for various aspects of leadership in Christian Education.
 The program is designed to discover and nurture sound scholarship, meaningful research, and the interdependence of theory and practice.
 The Ph.D. degree is conferred on the basis of high scholarship and research skill demonstrated by the student’s resident work, examinations, dissertation and vocational experience.

 The Doctor of Philosophy program prepares women to serve as teachers and writers in specialized areas of theology.
 Especially for women, a mentoring component is included in order to connect women’s studies with the student’s primary field of study.
 The Ph.D. program emphasizes the attainment of expertise in a theological discipline, resting upon competence in both biblical and non-biblical languages through quality research and critical evaluative skills, resulting in a significant contribution to the student's field.
 Ph.D. study requires a high degree of originality, independence, analytical research, judgment, and skill in articulating research findings.

 Start your journey of fulfilling God’s call on your life today.

 A call to ministry is a call to prepare.
 God has called you so that lives might be transformed as you serve the church and reach the world.
-In our Women’s Programs, you’ll not only receive the superior theological training that is available to all Southwestern students, but you’ll also prepare yourself to combat evangelical feminism in our culture and to teach God’s truth to women in a variety of contexts.
+In our Women’s Programs, you will not only receive the superior theological training that is available to all Southwestern students, but you will also prepare yourself to combat evangelical feminism in our culture and to teach God’s truth to women in a variety of contexts.